 Lt.
 Commander John Leslie Watkinson (1921-1997)

-John attended Oundle before joining the Royal Navy.
+John attended Oundle School before joining the Royal Navy.
 He left Dartmouth in 1939 when the war broke out.
 During the second world war, he was a submarine commander, conducting missions against German U-boats.
 He later served in artic missions in the North Sea to spy on the Soviet Union.

 John married Leida Elfrieda Loonik from Estonia on 1 June 1942.
 Leida was a refugee from a well-known family Estonia who escaped moments before Stalin invaded the Baltics.
 Coming from a well educated family, she studied at Cambridge.
 Her brother, Alexander, was the fencing champion of Estonia.
 They had two children, Anna Tenacious, born on 2 January 1943, and John Hilary Koit, born on 28 January 1945.
 The marriage sadly dissolved in 1953.
 Leida later passed away from a lifelong kidney disease in 1960.
 John later remarried to Katherine Mary Crook in 1953.
 They had 3 children, Alexander James born in 1959, Edward John born in 1968, and Emma Kate born in 1973.
 John later passed away on 19 December 1997.